SuhaanCoding/text-classification-benchmark/README.md

 ## Detailed Report

-For complete technical details, model architectures, and result tables, see the [comprehensive notebook report](reports/text-classification-benchmark.md).
+For complete technical details, model architectures, and result tables, see the [notebook](notebooks/text-classification-benchmark.ipynb).

 ## Contributing